dgoldev13/dgoldev13/README.md

 # Hi Devs 👋

 Welcome to my Github profile.
-My name is Diego Felipe da Silva, but you can call me Diego Felipe!
+My name is Diego Felipe da Silva, but you can call me Diego Silva!

 Some information about me: